 How To Decide

 To assess the condition of your antiques, and to decide if it’s time to plan a restoration project, consider:

 - Finish.
 A painted finish could mean a previous owner was trying to cover up a dent or stain.
-It may not be worth the time required to restore painted pieces.
+It may not be worth the time to restore painted pieces.

 - Materials.
 Pieces built before the 1960s are generally built from solid wood materials.
 More modern pieces or those made from manufactured materials like laminates are often not worth refinishing.